Quansight-Labs/free-threaded-compatibility/docs/debugging.md

 pyenv install --debug --keep 3.13.1
 ```

-This command will not only install a debug distribution of CPython, but also
+This command will not only install a debug distribution of CPython, but will
-will ensure that the source files are kept as well, such files will be loaded
+also ensure that the source files are kept as well; these files will be loaded
 by `gdb`/`lldb` at the moment of debugging.
 For more information regarding
 CPython installation sources, please visit the
 [Installing a free-threaded Python](installing-cpython.md) page.

-### Using Thread Sanitizer to detect thread safety issues.
+### Using Thread Sanitizer to detect thread safety issues

 Once you have your code running on the free-threaded build and have written some
 multithreaded tests, it may make sense to build your project with TSan